- Is my building suitable?

 - Design requirements – insulation.

-- Design requirements – human access.
+- Design requirements – human access and cleaning out.

 - Mitigation for Barn Owls already on site.